ShikhaMishra9/JavascriptML/README.md

 ***

 ##Installation
-To use the main functions you really just need a browser and the stuff in the ../public/javascripts/ folder.
+To use the main functions we really just need a browser and the stuff in the ../public/javascripts/ folder.
 Just give it a data set in JSON format (se demo.js or tests.html for some examples).

-For server and database functions you must first install [Node.js](https://nodejs.org/) and [MongoDB](https://www.mongodb.org/).
+For server and database functions we must first install [Node.js](https://nodejs.org/) and [MongoDB](https://www.mongodb.org/).
 Then simply open a terminal and run this command:
 ```bash
 cd /your/path/to/Machine-Learning-JS/